 We bear a special responsibility for the health and safety of our employees.
 The basis of the corresponding management system is the Integrated Management Manual of Stahlwerk Annahütte.
-We aim to have the Occupational Health and Safety Management System (SGA) certified to DIN ISO 45001 in July 2022.
-Stahlwerk Annahütte has appointed two occupational health and safety specialists, and the respective areas also have their own Safety Officers and first-aiders.
+Our Occupational Health and Safety Management System (SGA) has been certified to DIN EN ISO 45001 since July 2022.
+Stahlwerk Annahütte has appointed two occupational health and safety specialists, and the respective areas also have their own Safety Officers, fire protection assistants and first-aiders.
 We implement the applicable regulations for occupational health and safety.
 The management system is assessed as part of the quarterly target monitoring process.